Dacid99/Emailkasten/docs/source/rst/faq.rst

 I can't access my instance using the port I assigned to it.
 -----------------------------------------------------------

-Eonvelope is served over https exclusively.
+Eonvelope is served exclusively over https.
 Please make sure that the URL you use starts with https://.
-If that doesn't work, please check the logs to see if the webserver in the container has trouble starting.
+If that doesn't work, please check the logs to see if the webserver (gunicorn) in the container has trouble starting.

 After setting up my instance, I don't know how to sign up or log in.